Informasjonsforvaltning/fdk/README.md

         ```
         ./install-dependencies-mac.sh
         ```
+3) Configure `.envrc` based on `.envrc.template`.
+Optionally install [direnv](https://direnv.net/docs/installation.md) to lock the variables to the main working directory

-3) Compile, create docker images and run the entire project:
+4) Compile, create docker images and run the entire project:

     If you are running windows, you also need to make sure you have installed node.js: https://nodejs.org/en/download/